-A watch is a simple way of bolstering any look, but it’s also the most convenient way of checking the time.
-Great men like Bill Gates, Bono, Elon Musk, Warren Buffet, and Pope Francis all still wear traditional analog watches, and it’s not because they are old farts.
+Great men like Bill Gates, Bono, Elon Musk, Warren Buffet, and Pope Francis all still wear traditional analog watches, and it’s not necessarily because they are old farts.

 Every man should have at least one good watch, and by “good watch” I mean one that is reliable and compliments the appearance of your entire outfit.
 It doesn’t have to be a 56mm piece that your shirt cuff can’t even go around it, or something with cubic zirconias all around it.

 Plastic digital watches, for instance, have their place, but they have no business being around a nicely-tailored suit.